openvideotech/rsl/readme.md

 ### Data for the agreement
 - **Name**: 256 chars max - *REQUIRED*.
 - **Currency**: (three letter [ISO currency](https://en.wikipedia.org/wiki/ISO_4217) or [crypto](https://www.finder.com.au/cryptocurrency/altcoins) code) - *REQUIRED*.
+- **Decimals**: comma (,), period (.) or none.
+Determines if decimal places in currency ammounts are denoted with '.' or ',' or (as is the case with currencies such as Yen) no decimal places.
+If not set, period (.) is assumed.
+- **RSL version**: which RSL version is used (e.g. 0.6).
+This allows for future changes in RSL syntax to not break on older RSL files.
 - **Description**.
 - **Period**: When does the agreement reset?
 If not set is assumed to run indefinitely, or until the end date.
 Takes form of '10 transactions', '1 year', '4 weeks', etc, made up of:
 	- A positive integer;